 This post was originally published in February of 2017.
-However, today is Harry Potter’s Birthday so Chocolate cake is in order.
+However, I decided I needed to repost on Harry Potter’s Birthday.
+And now again today for easy finding on the blog.
 And Dudley?
 It’d be worth getting a piggy tail for this cake!

 You’re in for a treat today!
 This is the best chocolate cake out there.
 Seriously, sooo good!

 Y’all I feel like my pictures just aren’t doing this cake justice.
 This is hands down the most incredible chocolate cake you will ever try!
-Look closely at the above picture, can you see through the glass just how moist (goodness sakes I don’t like that word, but it’s the best one to describe this…) and spongy, yet still light and fluffy this chocolate cake is?
+Look closely at the above picture, can you see through the glass just how moist and spongy, yet still light and fluffy this chocolate cake is?

 How to make a moist rich chocolate cake

 I use a secret ingredient to bring depth to the cocoa and other flavors, then the entire cake is topped with a light and airy, super fluffy whipped chocolate “frosting”.

 I put the word “frosting” in quotation marks, because for those of you out there that don’t usually like frosting; this is not your average frosting.
 It’s heaven and clouds and chocolate all together in your mouth at once!
 Or in other words, this is not frosting, this is “amazing”.
 See there how I used quotation marks again?
 Ha!
 I crack myself up sometimes.